 Amazon CloudWatch allows you to create both the following types of alarms:

 Metric alarms monitor a single metric or a math metric that is based on a mathematical expression.

-Composite alarms that are triggered only if the condition for all other configured alarms are satisfied.
+Composite alarms are triggered only if the condition for all other configured alarms is satisfied.

 You can also create an alarm that is based on:

 Here’s how you can create a CloudWatch alarm – based on a single metric - using the CloudWatch console:

 2. From the navigation pane, click Alarms > Create Alarm.